ayahariri/Reading-Notes/README.md

 Don't | Do's
 ------|--------
-avoiding challenges | embracing challenges ignoring criticism | learning from harsh criticism being threatened by the success of others | getting inspired by other's success
+~avoiding challenges~ | embracing challenges
+~ignoring criticism~ | learning from harsh criticism ~being threatened by the success of others~ | getting inspired by other's success

+The Don't column are behavioral patterns that should be avoided and replaced with the Do's

 ### Summary of Growth Mindset